psyking841/ProductSiteClient/README.md

 2. If you want to get images for all products: python SiteClient --api image --output /path/to/your/folder

+for testing you can run command python SiteClient --api image --output /path/to/your/folder --product_page 1 --image_category main

+This command will download main images for 30 products (1 page of products)

+There are two options for --image_category parameter, main or category, if this parameter is not provided, then images of both categories will be downloaded.

+for example,
+python SiteClient --api image --output /path/to/your/folder --product_page 2

+This command will download images of both main and category types for 60 products to your folder.

 Note output param accepts directory name

 The code will call corresponding RESUful API to get the data.
 The code automatcially create